 This course requires some linux software that is not available by default in your CLAS linux account.
 Specificaly, you need to install the smal, hawklink and hawk commands.
 To do this, type the following text, verbatim, as a shell command:

-Verbatim means with no changes at all.
+Verbatim means with no changes at all!
 Do not change ~dwjones to your Hawkid!
 This command will detect if you have already done it and tell you that you have done so. (you can use the ~dwjones/2630deinstall command to undo this.)

-You can use any Linux text editor to create or edit source files, or to inspect listing files.
-So, use vi myfile.a to create and edit that file, and after you've done so and assembled it, use vi myfile.l to examine the listing.
+You can use any Linux text editor to create or edit C or assembly language source files, or to inspect assembly listing files.
+So, use vi myfile.a to create and edit a file, and after you've done so, assemble it, use vi myfile.l to examine the listing.
 If you haven'd read far ahead, you'll get a listing file filled with error messages, but that's still a good test that the software is properly installed.
 While you're at it, try creating myfile.c and see how the C compiler reacts to it with cc myfile.c.